 If you’re still not ready to try Microsoft 365 small business plans, take some additional time and research the service and the various options.

 Conduct an internal analysis of your business and see what inefficiencies you find.
 If you’re noticing issues with communication, client management, or any of the departments Microsoft 365 addresses, then it might indicate a pressing need.

 2. Purchase a Microsoft 365 small business plan

 If you are ready to move forward with Microsoft365’s integrated solution, then sign up for the plan that fits your needs.
 By purchasing Microsoft 365 from GoDaddy, you’ll get fast setup and 24/7 support.

 From there, you’ll be able to get familiar with the different interfaces and start training your team.

 Small businesses need to utilize every resource they can to compete in an increasingly competitive landscape.

-While the internet has added more competition for small, local businesses, resources like Office 365 are taking that power and enabling those same small businesses to grow more efficiently.
+While the internet has added more competition for small, local businesses, resources like Microsoft 365 are taking that power and enabling those same small businesses to grow more efficiently.